The faculty of the Guatemala Visiting School 2018 is still being formed and so far consists of the next group of tutors:

 Director of the Guatemala AA Visiting School |UK

-Architect, urban planner and designer, his work focuses on the spatial analysis of urban and social dynamics.
-He teaches at the Landscape Urbanism Master Programme of the Architectural Association and has been guest lecturer at several universities in Spain, the UK and Latin America.
-As a researcher, he works in the tGIS Research Group at the Complutense University of Madrid and, as a consultant, he has worked for different institutions, such as the Municipality of Guatemala City and the United Nations Development Programme.
+Master's Degree in Architecture and Urbanism from the ETSAM (Univ.
+Politécnica de Madrid) and a Master of Science in Geographic Information Technologies from the Univ.
+Complutense de Madrid (UCM), his work focuses on the spatial analysis of urban and social dynamics.
+He teaches at the Landscape Urbanism Master Programme of the Architectural Association and has been guest lecturer at several universities in Europe and Latin America.
+As a researcher, he works in the tGIS Research Group at the UCM and has been Visiting Researcher at the Bartlett Centre for Advanced Spatial Analysis of the University College of London.
+As a consultant, he has worked for different institutions, such as the United Nations Development Programme.

 Universidad Francisco Marroquín |Guatemala

 Guatemalan architect graduated from the Universidad Francisco Marroquín (UFM), she has mainly focused her work in the urban field, after studying Sustainable Urban Planning at the Universitá degli Studi di Roma – Roma Tre and getting her second master’s degree on Entrepreneurial Design and Development for Cities at the Centro de Estudios OMMA and UFM.
 She has been teaching Urban Analysis and Design and conducting “The City” Seminars at UFM since 2012.
-Since 2005 she also has been collaborating in many different urban projects at the Municipality of Ciudad de Guatemala, of which, the most recent projects have focused on ICT and Smart Cities.
+Since 2005 she also has been collaborating in many different urban projects at the Municipality of Ciudad de Guatemala.

 Ana Alemán de Paredes